 When your contract is complete, you are essentially unemployed and have to search for work again.
 There is no guarantee that there will be work where or when you need it.

 A contract can be cancelled with a 14 or 30 day notice.
 In some contracts, they can even be cancelled before they begin with no penalty.
 That creates more uncertainty of work.

 As a traveler, you may be 2000+ miles away from home.
 You may miss family events, holidays, and special gatherings.
 It can be lonely and you can miss your family and friends.

 As a traveler, anything can happen.
 You don’t have job security past a 2-week span of time.
 Therefore, it can be a mystery where you are going to be in a month, a year or two years.
 You will have to go into a new building and new city every couple of months and make it work.
 Travelers have to be okay with dealing with the unknowns in order to succeed in travel.

-Being a traveling healthcare professional (nurse, therapist, technician) has a wide array of pros and cons.
+Being a travel therapist has a wide array of pros and cons.
 For every person, there could be different pros and cons.
-It is up to you to decide why you want to travel and if the pros out weight the cons.
-If you have any more questions about travel please feel free to contact me here: Contact Julia.
+It is up to you to decide why you want to travel and if the pros outweigh the cons.
+Drop a comment to let me know what your pros and cons of travel therapy are.